ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/operations/production-entry.md

 The Production Entry screen in the application is designed to allow users to edit data captured during a production run.
 This screen is critical for ensuring the accuracy and reliability of production data.
 It is divided into two main sections: Counts and Downtime, each offering specific functionalities for managing production run data.

 ## Screen Layout

-1. **Counts Tab**: Focused on editing feed, outfeed, and waste counts.
+**Counts Tab**: Focused on editing feed, outfeed, and waste counts.<br />
-2. **Downtime Tab**: Dedicated to managing downtime events recorded during a production run.
+**Downtime Tab**: Dedicated to managing downtime events recorded during a production run.

 ## Counts Tab

-### Key Features
-- **Date and Time Information**: Displays the dates and times when the feed, outfeed, and waste counts were recorded.
+**Date and Time Information**: Displays the dates and times when the feed, outfeed, and waste counts were recorded.<br />
-- **Editable Counts**: Allows operators to edit the infeed, outfeed, and waste counts along with their respective units.
+**Editable Counts**: Allows operators to edit the infeed, outfeed, and waste counts along with their respective units.<br />
-- **Calculated Counts**: A calculator icon indicates when a count (infeed, outfeed, or waste) has been calculated based on the other two counts.
+**Calculated Counts**: A calculator icon indicates when a count (infeed, outfeed, or waste) has been calculated based on the other two counts.<br />
-- **Editing Counts**:
+**Editing Counts**:
   - Select the count to be edited.
   - Use the 'Clear Discount' button to reset and auto-calculate the count based on other data collected.
   - Directly enter the new count and hit 'Save' to update the field.